Muriel Gibson

-Muriel Gibson (born 29 September 1949) was a leading Northern Irish loyalist who was a member of the Loyalist Volunteer Force (LVF).
+Muriel Gibson (born 29 September 1949) is a leading Northern Irish loyalist who was a member of the Loyalist Volunteer Force (LVF).
 The organisation was founded in 1996 by Billy Wright.
 She was acquitted of murdering a Catholic council worker, Adrian Lamph, in 1998, but convicted in January 2007 and sentenced to eight years imprisonment for destroying evidence following the 1998 murder, impeding the arrest and prosecution of his killers, and LVF membership.
 She was also found guilty of withholding information regarding a shooting, possession of firearms, detonators and pipe bombs.

 Her co-accused, LVF leader Jim Fulton, was convicted of directing the 1999 murder of Elizabeth O'Neill, along with a series of other offences, and sentenced to life imprisonment.
 Their trial, which lasted from September 2005 until December 2006, was the longest in the legal history of Northern Ireland.

 Early years and marriage

 Gibson was born in Portadown, County Armagh, Northern Ireland on 29 September 1949 and was brought up as a Protestant.
 She grew up in Portadown's Brownstown estate.
 In the early 1970s she met her former husband, William Landry, on hippie camp trips.
 Together they have two sons, Mahatma and Oddysseus; and three daughters, Rain, Talutha and Aisha.
 Gibson and Landry divorced around 1999 or 2000.
 Her sons live with her ex-husband in California.

 Gibson was charged with possession of a controlled drug in 1969 at Bow Street Magistrates' Court when she was 19 years old.
 In 1990, she was imprisoned for a year in the United States for possession of illegal drugs.
 Upon her release in 1991, she returned to Northern Ireland.